MultiSafepay/docs/content/my-account/partner-primary-accounts.md

 ---
-title: "Affiliated merchants"
+title: "Partner and primary accounts"
 category: 62962dcdbccb9a001d4bbc81
-order: 203
+order: 207
 hidden: false
 parentDoc: 62b0845857c8ab006af6a4f7
-slug: 'affiliated-merchants'
+slug: 'partner-accounts'
-excerpt: 'How partner account holders can manage the accounts of affiliated merchants.'
 ---

+Partner account holders manage the accounts of multiple affiliated merchants, which they charge a fee.

-# Create affiliate accounts
+# 1. Create affiliate accounts

-To create a new affiliate account in your dashboard, follow these steps:
+To create a new affiliated account in your dashboard, follow these steps:

 1. Sign in to your [partner/primary account](https://merchant.multisafepay.com/).
 2. Go to the affiliate dashboard, and then click **Affiliates**.